How to Add Trend Lines to Scatter Plots in R

 geom_smooth(method = "lm", se = TRUE)

-Use method = "loess" for smoothed lines, or se = FALSE to hide confidence intervals:
+Use method = "loess" for smoothed curves or se = FALSE to hide confidence intervals.
+For polynomial trends, specify a formula directly:

 ggplot(mtcars, aes(x = wt, y = mpg)) +